nikkibudeanu/EatFit/README.md

  ## Typography

 * Space Grotesk is used as the main font and IBM plex sans is the font used for the Headings.
+For inspiration, I used the link below.

 https://www.fontpair.co/pairing/space-grotesk-ibm-plex-sans